chgibb/PHATDocs/docs/docs/latest/projects.md

 [Next: Inputting Files](https://chgibb.github.io/PHATDocs/docs/latest/inputtingFiles)

 # About Projects
 PHAT maintains a single "run time" directory (```resources/app/rt/```) internally where all intermediary files and results are written to.
 A manifest file is maintained within (```resources/app/rt/rt.json```) that describes everything from input files and their locations, to the positions and sizes of various application windows.
-This folder and it's manifest are what makeup a PHAT project.
+This folder and its manifest are what make up a PHAT project.
 Anything written into this directory will be saved along with the rest of the project.

 PHAT makes a distinction between "open" and "not open" projects.
 An "open" project is that which currently resides in ```resources/app/rt/```.
 "Not open" projects are those which are not currently in ```resources/app/rt/``` and must have their tarballs unpacked into ```resources/app/rt/``` before they can be manipulated.